devasignhq/devasign-api/docs/services-architecture.md

 ## Overview

 The AI Review System is built with a modular service architecture that provides separation of concerns, error resilience, and scalability.
-The system consists of 29 specialized services, each with specific responsibilities and well-defined interfaces for interaction with other components.
+The system consists of 27 specialized services, each with specific responsibilities and well-defined interfaces for interaction with other components.

 ## Service Categories

 ### Core Services
 - **PR Analysis Service**: Orchestrates the complete PR analysis workflow
 - **Groq AI Service**: Handles AI model interactions for code analysis
-- **RAG Context Service**: Manages retrieval-augmented generation context
 - **Rule Engine Service**: Evaluates code against rules and standards

 ### Integration Services